 As a new parent, there comes a point where you finally feel like you’ve figured things out and have found your groove.

-After all of the challenges of the fourth trimester, your baby is finally sleeping better and you relax and really start to enjoy your your new role as a parent.
+After all of the challenges of the fourth trimester, your baby is finally sleeping better and you relax and really start to enjoy your new role as a parent.

 But then out of nowhere, BAM!
 Your baby turns six months old (give or take) and it seems like overnight you take ten steps backward!